MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/f5-big-ip-oracle-enterprise-business-suite-easy-button.md

   * See, [Azure AD Connect sync: Understand and customize synchronization](../hybrid/how-to-connect-sync-whatis.md)
 * An SSL certificate to publish services over HTTPS, or use default certificates while testing
   * See, [SSL profile](./f5-bigip-deployment-guide.md#ssl-profile)
-* An Oracle EBS Suite, Oracle AccessGate, and an LDAP-enabled Oracle Internet Database (OID)
+* An Oracle EBS, Oracle AccessGate, and an LDAP-enabled Oracle Internet Database (OID)

 ## BIG-IP configuration method